Faculty & Research

 The developing eye is an excellent system for studying eye development in vertebrate systems including humans because there are functional orthologs in humans for nearly all of the genes that govern each of the processes described above.
 More importantly, several human retinal disorders are attributed to mutations within the human versions of the fly genes.
 We believe that these observations will now make it considerably easier to look through the faceted lens of flies and into the eyes of humans.

 Spratford, C.M. and Kumar, J.P.
-(2014) Inhibition of Daughterless by Extramacrochaetae is essential for Notch mediated cell proliferation.
-Development (in revision)
+(2015) Inhibition of Daughterless by Extramacrochaetae mediates Notch induced cell proliferation.
+Development (in press)

 Spratford, C.M. and Kumar, J.P.
 (2013) Extramacrochaetae imposes order on the Drosophila retina by refining the activity of the Hedgehog signaling gradient.
 Development 140: 1994-2004